vsitpal/personal-website/README.md

 - the menu number
 - the full breadcrumb path
 - or just the heading title

+This script is intended for making local content changes first; commit the updated markdown afterward and then deploy the site separately.

 Only last-level / leaf headings are valid insertion targets.